dashpay/FAQs/Platform/platform-activation-hpmn-faq.md

 # Decision around how to activate Platform and High Performance Masternodes FAQ

-This is an Open FAQ managed by the DCG team.
-While we have done our best to provide answers as accurate as possible we are not infallible.
-Contributions to this FAQ can be done either by raising issues or by opening pull requests on Github.
-If you would like to have DCG answer a question that is not yet in this FAQ please add it as an issue on Github starting with the title "[New Question]:".
+This is an open FAQ managed by the DCG team.
+While we have done our best to provide the most accurate answers possible, we are not infallible.
+Contributions to this FAQ can be made either by raising issues or by opening pull requests on GitHub.
+If you would like to have DCG answer a question that is not yet in this FAQ, please add it as an issue on GitHub starting with the title "[New Question]:".

 # Answered Questions